-- Sponsorship, financial advisory, and other service income are recognised over time according to performance obligation and transaction prices of the contracts.
-It is recognised when the Group has an enforceable right to payment for performance completed to date at all times throughout the duration of the contract and the performance does not create an asset with an alternative use.
-Payments are received by installments in accordance to the completion of milestones as specified in the mandate; - Commission income for brokerage business are recognised on execution of purchase, sales or other transactions or services by the Group on behalf of its clients; - Underwriting, sub-underwriting, placing and sub-placing commissions are recognised at a point in time when the relevant services are completed in accordance with the terms of underlying agreement or deal mandate; and - Asset management fee income are recognised over time as those services are provided continuously over the contract period and the customers consumed the benefits when they are received.
+- Sponsorship, financial advisory, and other service income are recognised over time according to the entity's progress towards complete satisfaction of a performance obligation and transaction prices of the contracts.
+It is recognised over time when the Group has an enforceable right to payment for performance completed to date at all times throughout the duration of the contract and the performance does not create an asset with an alternative use.
+Payments are received by installments in accordance to the completion of milestones as specified in the mandate; - Commission income for brokerage business are recognised on execution of purchase, sales or other transactions or services by the Group on behalf of its clients.
+Commission income is payable two days after the trade date; - Underwriting, sub-underwriting, placing and sub-placing commissions are recognised at a point in time when the relevant services are completed in accordance with the terms of underlying agreement or deal mandate.
+Payments are due upon presentation of invoice; and - Asset management fee income are recognised over time as those services are provided continuously over the contract period and the customers consumed the benefits when they are received.
 Invoices for these services income are issued on a regular basis based on the terms stated in the contract.